Binary code: Rendering

-The Ifá/Ifé system of divination in African religions, such as of Yoruba, Igbo, and Ewe, consists of an elaborate traditional ceremony producing 256 oracles made up by 16 symbols with 256 = 16 x 16.
+The Ifá/Ifé system of divination in African religions, such as of Yoruba and Ewe, consists of an elaborate traditional ceremony producing 256 oracles made up by 16 symbols with 256 = 16 x 16.
 A priest, or Babalawo, requests sacrifice from consulting clients and makes prayers.
 Then, divination nuts or a pair of chains are used to produce random binary numbers, which are drawn with sandy material on an "Opun" figured wooden tray representing the totality of fate.